Billy-Ellis/kobject/README.md

 ```

 If there is not, the device will either panic, return a weird non-ASCII string, or tell you that there is no object here.

-Implementation is a bit hacky, lots of room for improvement.
-Just someting I threw together a couple months ago.

 Billy Ellis (@bellis1000)